New research funding for autonomous systems, critical raw materials and societal risks

 To strengthen the knowledge base for safe and resilient societies

-The Foundation will fund experimental or theoretical work undertaken primarily to acquire new knowledge of the underlying foundations of phenomena and observable facts, without any particular application or use in view.
+The Foundation will fund basic scientific research undertaken primarily to acquire new knowledge of the underlying foundations of phenomena and observable facts, without any particular application or use in view.
 The projects are expected to contribute to new understanding, new methods and new frameworks that can strengthen society’s resilience in the long term.
 The research will address challenges at system level and across sectors, technologies and academic disciplines.

 Nordic start with global ambitions